- Once you are logged into your OACIS account, click Create User Account on the left navigation bar under the heading USERS.

 An employee’s probationary status may be extended by an additional three months.
 Probationary employees must be advised, in writing, of the reasons for the extension before the probationary period ends.
 A decision to extend probation requires review and approval by Employee & Labor Relations prior to implementation.

-If you no longer wish to pay dues or have been transferred or promoted out of a bargaining unit, you will need to complete the Membership Payroll Deduction Authorization Form Union dues will continue to be taken out of your paycheck even if you are no longer in a represented title unless you submit the signed form canceling payment of dues.
+If you have been transferred or promoted out of a bargaining unit, you will need to complete the Membership Payroll Deduction Authorization Form Union dues will continue to be taken out of your paycheck even if you are no longer in a represented title unless you submit the signed form canceling payment of dues.
 Please complete the requested information, mark the section under "Cancel" and mail the signed form to Employee & Labor Relations, Human Resources, Mail Code 3160.
-If you are still in a represented title, you will still have to pay agency fees even if you elect to stop paying union dues.
-More information about dues and fees is available here.
+If you are in a represented title, you must contact your union regarding cancellation of union dues.
+Contact information for unions.

 Personnel Policies for Staff Members (PPSM) and most of the collective bargaining agreements have provisions for non-exmpt employees to take paid administrative leave to vote in general elections or primaries.
 In general, non-exempt employees may take up to two (2) hours of paid leave to vote in primary or general elections.
 This provision only applies where an employee is scheduled to work eight (8) hours on Election Day and does not have time to vote outside of scheduled working hours.
 Please consult PPSM- Absence from Work- for policy-covered staff or the applicable collective bargaining agreement (voting provisions are typically in the Leaves of Absence article) for represented employees.